emilscarlet/clojure-mcp/README.md

 **Optional** - The nREPL server host.
 Defaults to localhost if not specified.

 `:host "localhost"` or `:host "0.0.0.0"`

+#### `:start-nrepl-cmd`
+**Optional** - A command to automatically start an nREPL server if one is not already running.
+Must be specified as a vector of strings.
+The MCP server will start this process and manage its lifecycle.

+**Important**: This option requires launching `clojure-mcp` from your project directory (where your `deps.edn` or `project.clj` is located).
+The nREPL server will be started in the current working directory.
+This is particularly useful for Claude Code and other command-line LLM clients where you want automatic nREPL startup without manual process management.

+`:start-nrepl-cmd ["lein" "repl" ":headless"]` or `:start-nrepl-cmd ["clojure" "-M:nrepl"]`

+#### `:parse-nrepl-port`
+**Optional** - When `true` and used with `:start-nrepl-cmd`, automatically discovers the nREPL port from the command's stdout output.
+Defaults to `false`.
+The parser recognizes common nREPL port announcement formats.

+`:parse-nrepl-port true`

 #### `:config-file`
 **Optional** - Specify the location of a configuration file.
 Must be a path to an existing file.